 User Analysis

 By the end of this project someone with very basic knowledge of electricity and smart phone capability will be able to use this device.
-The electrodes will be in a fixed position with a female contacts dangling while the microcontroller will have the male portion of the connection.
+The electrodes will be in a fixed position with a female contact dangling while the microcontroller will have the male portion of the connection.
 This will allow for the user to only have to link the two connections for the device to work as instructed.
 The smart phone capability will be needed when the application to control the device wirelessly is developed.
 Although the two skills mentioned above are highly critical to the success to this project, they are easily obtainable and commonly found in people living in the United States.

 Overview Diagram